 What About Insecticides?

 You really have to be careful when using insecticides against roaches.
-Both the American and German cockroaches have a high tolerance to many common insecticides, creating superbugs.
+Both the American and German cockroaches have a high tolerance to the active ingredients in many common insecticides, creating superbugs.

 Thankfully, palmetto bugs haven’t reached that level of resistance yet, so using roach sprays like Bengal Gold (best), Raid (good), or bait traps can still be effective.
 And since they aren’t common home infiltrators, you won’t need to swap out the product as often as with other roaches to prevent a tolerance buildup.

 However, as insecticides (and especially roach bombs) can be highly toxic to your entire family, it’s best to use natural remedies unless you’ve already tried everything without success.

 Exclusion is the key to preventing almost every type of pest invasion.
 However, you may need an additional step or two when it comes to palmetto bugs.

 How Do I Keep Palmetto Bugs Out of My House?

 Begin by fortifying your home as you would for any other pest.
 Caulk all cracks and crevasses, around doors and windows and add weather-stripping for a good seal.

 You’ll also want to fill any damage to the foundation and seal any holes in the woodwork or crashes in the siding.
 Make sure your eaves have no gaps, adding fine mesh around vents or other openings in the outer walls.
 This includes inside your basement and along the outside walls where water pipes or cables come in.

 Be warned that the Florida woods roach likes old wood, so you’ll need to check any firewood that you plan to bring inside.